AdobeDocs/journey-optimizer-learn.en/help/set-up-channels/set-up-rcs.md

 thumbnail: KT-18333.jpeg
 exl-id: 64c9012f-8b00-48ec-b35e-42b5f2d878ed
 ---
-# Set up RCS for Business in Journey Optimizer
+# Set up RCS in Journey Optimizer

 Learn how to configure and send branded, interactive RCS messages in Adobe Journey Optimizer using a custom SMS provider.
 This tutorial walks through setting up API credentials, webhooks, and channel configurations, then building a journey to deliver rich, personalized messaging experiences—all within the native messaging app.